Red, sore bumps that often get larger, break open, and ooze pus.

 Medical conditions that appear together.

-An abnormal connection or tunnel under the skin that forms because of injury, infection, or inflammation.
+An abnormal connection or tunnel under the skin that can drain pus and forms because of injury, infection, or inflammation.

 Sugar in the bloodstream, derived from carbohydrates.